lumberjack1970/EasyWeightforNX/README.md

 # Thanks

 To [NXJournaling.com](https://www.nxjournaling.com/content/easy-material-weight-management-part-1) and [Eng-Tips.com](https://www.eng-tips.com) for providing invaluable examples, insightful comments, and educational content.
+And to ChatGPT, for advising and debugging the codes alongside me as my constant companion throughout this journey.